mellypop/curse-of-strahd/docs/Quests/Goods Reclamation.md

 15g
 Healing potion

-[Bildrath](../Characters/Village%20of%20Barovia/Bildrath.md) asked the party to go and reclaim some goods he had sold to a previous group of travellers.
+[[../Characters/Village of Barovia/Bildrath|Bildrath]] asked the party to go and reclaim some goods he had sold to a previous group of travellers.